Two-layer neural networks with values in a Banach space: Finding an optimal representation

-\end{remark} Solutions of~\eqref{eq:debiasing} have the same support as $a_{m,\eps}$ but better fit the data.
+\end{remark} Solutions of~\eqref{eq:debiasing} have the same support as $a_{m,\eps}$, but better fit the data.
 This procedure is referred to as debiasing.

-\begin{remark}[Connection to existence theorems] For $p > 1$, the data term in~\eqref{eq:var-prob} is strictly convex.
-Therefore, representer theorems for learning in Banach spaces (e.g.,~\cite{boyer:2019-representer, bredies:2020-representer, unser:2020-representer}) apply and we conclude that sparse solutions exist which consist of no more than $m$ Dirac deltas (sparsity of solutions of~\eqref{eq:var-prob} has been analysed in detail in~\cite{dias2020sparsity})
+\begin{remark}[Connection to existence theorems] For $p > 1$, the data term in~\eqref{eq:var-prob} is strictly convex. \revone{Since $a$ is a scalar-valued measure (all the vector-valuedness is hidden in the data term), we can use standard \emph{representer theorems}~\cite[Thm.
+2 and Sect.
+4.1]{unser:2020-representer}, see also~\cite{boyer:2019-representer, bredies:2020-representer}, to conclude that~\eqref{eq:var-prob} admits a sparse solution consisting of at most $m$ Dirac deltas}

 where $\{K_i\}_{i=1}^m \subset \Ball{\calL(\X;\Y)}$ are linear operators and $\{\alpha_i\}_{i=1}^m \subset \R$ are real numbers.
+Sparsity of solutions of~\eqref{eq:var-prob} has been analysed in detail in~\cite{dias2020sparsity}. \revone{We would also like to mention the recent paper~\cite{parhi:2021}, where scalar-valued variation norm spaces with a ReLU activation are shown to be reproducing kernel Banach spaces and a representer theorem is obtained.}

-We cannot immediately conclude, however, that this is the same solution as in Theorem~\ref{thm:direct_approximation}, for which Monte-Carlo rates in Bochner spaces $L^p_\pi$ hold.
+We cannot immediately conclude, however, that this sparse solution is the same as in Theorem~\ref{thm:direct_approximation}, for which Monte-Carlo rates in Bochner spaces $L^p_\pi$ hold.
 The connection between empirically trained neural networks (i.e. those obtained by solving~\eqref{eq:var-prob}) and the optimal ones featuring in existence-type theorems like Theorem~\ref{thm:direct_approximation} is, to the best of our knowledge, an open question. \end{remark}